 Why a healthy lifestyle is important for single parents

 Healthy food gives you fuel to get things done and the energy to make life enjoyable.
-For good health, you need to eat a wide variety of foods every day from five main food groups: fruit; vegetables; grain foods; meat, fish, chicken, eggs and legumes; and reduced-fat dairy.
+For good health, you need to eat a wide variety of foods every day from the five main food groups: fruit; vegetables; grain foods; protein-rich foods like lean meat, fish, chicken, eggs and legumes; and reduced-fat dairy.

 The Australian Guide to Healthy Eating has details of recommended servings.
-If you want more information about good food and drink choices and tips to increase your intake of good food and drink, talk to an Accredited Practising Dietitian (APD).
+If you want more information about healthy food and drink choices, you could also see an Accredited Practising Dietitian (APD).

 Exhaustion can be a big issue for single parents.
-You might not have anyone there to back you up when your child is unwell or it’s just a bad day.
+You might not have anyone there to back you up when you’re having a bad day.
 And it can be tempting to put yourself last and spend all your time meeting your child’s needs and working.

-Try to make some time for yourself during the day, even just five minutes reading a book or doing some meditation can help you feel rested.
+Try to make some time for yourself during the day, even just ten minutes reading a book or doing some meditation can help you feel more rested.
 You could ask a friend or family member to look after your child for a couple of hours while you rest.
+It can be hard to ask, but people usually like to help.

 – Jan, 28, single parent of two children